rbseaver/rbseaver.github.io/docs/kratom.md

 ## Stimulant *and* Sedative Effects?
 WTF?

 Indeed.
 In small doses — especially 'white' or 'green' strains — kratom can give you a clean energy boost.
-In larger doses (or with 'red' strains), it leans more into relaxation and pain relief.
+In larger doses (or with 'red' strains), it leans more towards relaxation and pain relief.

 ## You do drugs, Rob?

-Only if you classify caffeine as a drug.
-It technically is, but you'd be hard-pressed to find someone who drinks coffee refer to themselves as a drug user.
-In fact, coffee and kratom are in the same family of plants, the Rubiaceae family.
+It'd be silly to deny that kratom is a drug.
+I also take antidepressants, and drink coffee, both of which are also different classes of drugs.
+Just because they're regulated, made in a lab, or more socially acceptable in other ways, doesn't mean they're not drugs.
+So, yeah, if you want to call it that, I do drugs.
+Lock me up!

-## Why do you use it?
+## Why Kratom?

 I discovered it about a dozen years ago.
-If I'm being honest, I was looking for something to help with anxiety and depression because I'd grown tired of the range of effects I experienced from antidepressants.
-I sent to the nearest headshop, and had no idea what I was looking for, but one of the helpful employees pointed me to this green powdery thing called kratom.
+If I'm being honest, I was looking for something to help with anxiety and depression because I'd grown tired of the range of effects I experienced from antidepressants - extreme lethargy, in particular.
+At work, I was practically narcoleptic, drifting off in the middle of meetings.
+After work, when I was supposed to be playing with my son, I was falling asleep on the couch while he played.
+I was failing as a dad, husband, and employee.
+I didn't like myself very much.

+One day, on the way home from work, I went to the nearest headshop (I didn't know any better at the time) to try and find and alternative.
+I had no idea what I was looking for, but one of the helpful employees pointed me to this green powdery substance called kratom.
 That evening when I got home, I took a teaspoon of it with some water.
-After about 30 minutes, I admittedly experienced a wave of euphoria, which turned into energy.
-The energy boost was unmistakable, and I knew that this would help me get through the day without falling asleep.
+After about 30 minutes, I admittedly experienced a wave of euphoria, which turned into energy, but not the jittery kind.
+The energy boost was unmistakable, and I had a good feeling that it would help me get through the day without falling asleep.
 It was like night and day.
 Kratom became part of my morning and afternoon routines, and I was &mdash; within days &mdash; a drastically better father, husband, and employee.
 I actually wanted to *do things* again, like go for walks and play kickball in the backyard with my son.
 Prior to that, I was simply existing, and hoping to stay awake during the day.
 It's twelve years later, and I still drink kratom every day, usually mixed in to a peppermint tea.
 I no longer experience euphoria, but I do notice on days when I have less that I'm quite lethargic &mdash; similar to going through caffeine withdrawal.
 My most recent bloodwork from earlier this year came back fine, and I remain healthy and fairly active.
 I won't say that kratom saved my life, but it certainly improved it by leaps and bounds.

-## Speaking of withdrawal
+## How about withdrawal?

-If you use kratom daily for weeks or months, stopping can be a little bumpy — think mild opioid withdrawal: fatigue, moodiness, body aches.
-So, I won't lie; it can be unpleasant.
-In my experience, withdrawal consists of extra fatigue, some minor G.I. issues, and for some reason, a runny nose.
-It's maybe a bit more than caffeine withdrawal, but not by much.
+If you use kratom daily for weeks or months, stopping can be a little bumpy — think mild caffeine withdrawal: fatigue, moodiness, body aches.
+So, I won't lie; it can be mildly unpleasant, but nothing dramatic.
+My withdrawal symptoms consist of extra fatigue, some minor G.I. issues, and for some reason, a runny nose.
+It's maybe a bit more than caffeine withdrawal, but not by much, and certainly nothing to write home about.
 Coming off certain antidepressants was much worse for me.

 ## Why write about it?